baltrad/baltrad-exchange/doc/userguide.rst

 Whenever a subscription has approved an incoming file, this file will be posted to all publications which in turn will have to decide if the file should be distributed or not depending on the file content.
 Obviously, this might cause some problems if not configuring the system properly since if more than one subscription approves the same file, then this file might be sent twice.
 In the same way, if a publication filter is to generic files might be sent more than once.
+However, if for some reason, a tunnel behaviour is required between the subscriber and publisher it is possible to configure a subscription_origin for that publication.

 A publication uses a publisher that will take care of the sending the file.
 Each publisher should support handling of connections, filters and decorators.
 Currently, there is only one publisher distributed in baltrad-exchange and that is the **baltrad.exchange.net.publishers.standard_publisher"**.